bayfrontmedia/bones/docs/services/db.md

 }
 ```

-The required `migrations` database table will be created the first time the `php bones migrate:up` command is used.
+The name of the table used for migrations can be defined using a `migrations_table` [config value](../usage/config.md).
+If not defined, the table name `migrations` will be used by default.

 > **NOTE:** Be sure to back up your database before running any migrations